-How KPI’s Neutral Consulting Practice Delivers Value to Customers
+How KPI’s Neutral Consulting Practice Delivers Value to Clients

 There are a multitude of supply chain and material handling system design consultants out there.
-And they offer a lot of different services, including process and operations assessments; supply chain network strategy; distribution center design; last-mile delivery optimization and location modeling; consulting services; and more.
+And they offer many different services, including process and operations assessments; supply chain network strategy; distribution center design; last-mile delivery optimization and location modeling; consulting services; and more.

 But how can you be sure the consultant is actually working for you?
-By partnering with one who is neutral when it comes to their solution recommendations.
+By partnering with one who is neutral regarding their solution recommendations.

 By “neutral” we mean a consultant who is both brand and solution agnostic and does not represent (or work for) an original equipment manufacturer (OEM).
-Instead, a neutral consultant’s singular motivation is to help your operation identify its problem, and to propose a variety of possible solutions that best fit your needs.
+Instead, a neutral consultant’s singular motivation is to help your operation identify its problem and propose various possible solutions that best fit your needs.

-Customers receive maximum value from independent, neutral consultants because they are free to leverage different types of solution options — including people, processes, and technologies approaches — to achieve strategic goals within the budget and timeframe.
-Proposed solutions are not tied to a specific brand of equipment or automation technology.
+Clients receive maximum value from independent, neutral consultants because they are free to leverage different types of solution options — including people, processes, and technologies approach — to achieve strategic goals within the budget and timeframe.
+Proposed solutions are not tied to a specific equipment or automation technology brand.
 Rather, they present a selection of design alternatives and recommendations that can be assessed solely on their ability to achieve desired business results.

 How Does KPI’s Neutral Consulting Practice Work?

 When we each operated our independent consulting practices (Precision Distribution Consulting and Commonwealth Supply Chain Advisors), we both considered solution provider neutrality to be the linchpin of our work.
-Now that our companies are part of the KPI Integrated Solutions family, this foundation remains the hallmark of KPI’s Consulting Practice.
+Now that our companies are part of the KPI Solutions family, this foundation remains the hallmark of KPI Solutions’ Consulting Practice.

-Indeed, Matt — who leads the Consulting Practices — reports directly to KPI’s CEO Larry Strayhorn.
-This organizational structure was put in place to assure consulting clients of our group’s independence.
-Unlike other integrators and OEMs whose consultants are equipment sales-driven; delivering the best solution for your operation is always our exclusive goal — whether KPI’s System Integration division is engaged to execute the project or not.
+Unlike other integrators and OEMs whose consultants are equipment sales-driven, delivering the best solution for your operation is always our exclusive goal — whether KPI’s System Integration division is engaged to execute the project or not.

-- All consulting projects are structured solely to solve a customer’s problem; selling equipment is never the end goal.
+- All consulting projects are structured solely to solve a client’s problem; selling equipment is never the end goal.

 - The recommended solution does not always require an investment in technology or automation.
 Sometimes the optimal solution simply requires adjustments to existing staffing, processes, or facility layout.